ChannelFinder/ChannelFinder-env/README.md

 $ sudo systemctl enable elasticsearch
 $ sudo systemctl start elasticsearch
 ```
-Please make sure the service is running via `systemd status elasticsearch`.
+Please make sure the service is running via `systemctl status elasticsearch`.
 One can do the same things with embedded make rules such as

 ###  LDAP